ablab/IsoQuant/README.md

     - `S` - feature has similar positions to some other feature;
     - `C` - feature is contained in another feature;
     - `U` - unique feature, appears only in a single known isoform;
-    - `M` - feature appear is multiple different genes.
+    - `M` - feature appears in multiple different genes.
 * `gene_ids` - list if gene ids feature belong to;
 * `group_id` - read group if provided (NA by default);
 * `include_counts` - number of reads that include this feature;